 The LFC has entered into an agreement to develop the former Brigade HQ at Albert Embankment.
 The new development will include the re-provision of the existing fire station together with the LFB Museum.
-In January 2017, LFB entered into a lease with the developer for the rear block at the site, to enable the developer to operate from in order to secure a planning consent for the redevelopment of the whole site in accordance with the Development Agreement.
-In 2017/18, the site was split into two separate assets, the former HQ and fire station and the separate rear block at the site.
-The former HO and fire station are an operational property given its continued use as an operational fire station and offices, whilst the rear block was reclassified as a surplus asset in the financial accounts.
-The planning consent for the redevelopment has been refused by the

-Secretary of State and LFC is considering the next step.
+In January 2017, LFB entered into a lease with the developer for the centre block at the site, to enable the developer to operate from in order to secure a planning consent for redevelopment of the whole site in accordance with the Development Agreement.
+The former HQ and fire station are an operational property given its continued use as an operational fire station and offices, whilst the centre and rear sites were reclassified as a surplus asset in the financial accounts.
+Since the planning consent for the redevelopment has been refused by the Secretary of State and judicial decision on the opportunity to appeal the Secretary of State's decision was confirmed unsuccessful in November 2021, LFC has been in negotiations with the current developer to understand whether a revised scheme can be considered a viable way forward.